tommy-chabiras/skytrackr/README.md

-# SkyTrackr – Team Introduction
+# SkyTrackR – Team Introduction

 Welcome to the **SkyTrackr Project** repository!
 This project is developed as part of **PRJ666 – Capstone Course**, where our team of five members collaborates to design and implement a modern project management solution.